Main Street, Waterville. All jammed with passengers for the fairgrounds,

 Street Railway.
 O. R. Cummings collection from NEERHS Library

-a few miles outside the downtown area of Portland.
-PWM postcard
+located a few miles outside the downtown area of Portland.
+PWM

 The "Camilla" of the Portland & Brunswick Street Railway at the front of the

-the collection of Ronald Cummings in the book, Trolleys to Brunswick, Maine
+the collection of O R Cummings, in his publication, Trolleys to Brunswick, Maine

 The Berwick, Eliot & Dover Street Railway would become part of the